jido/Arcadam/Quirks.md

 ## Links and macros

-AsciiDoc recognises hyperlinks as such; the text of the link is added after the link in square brackets `[]`.
+AsciiDoc can recognise a hyperlink as such; the text of the link is added after the URI in square brackets `[]`.

 Arcdown prefers following the Markdown convention of putting the text of the link before the URI: